-Key vocabulary: equal to, take, take away, less, minus, subtract, leaves, distance between, how many more, how many fewer / less than, most, least, count back, how many left, how much less is\? difference, count on, strategy, partition, tens, units exchange, decrease, hundreds, value, digit, inverse
+Key vocabulary: equal to, take, take away, less, minus, subtract, leaves, distance between, how many more, how many fewer / less than, most, least, count back, how many left, how much less is? difference, count on, strategy, partition, tens, units exchange, decrease, hundreds, value, digit, inverse

-- Subtract by counting on where numbers are close together or they are near to multiples of 10, 100 etc. Children select the most appropriate and efficient methods for given subtraction calculations. - Estimate and use inverse operations to check answers. - Solve addition and subtraction 2-step problems, choosing which operations and methods to use and - why.
-Solve simple measure and money problems involving fractions and decimals to two decimal places. - Find 1000 more or less than a given number. - Count backwards through zero, including negative numbers. - Recognise place value of each digit in a 4-digit number Round any number to the nearest 10, 100 or

-1000 • Solve number and practical problems that involve the above, with increasingly large positive numbers. - We will ensure that children consider the most appropriate methods before calculating

-2- We will then be introducing partitioned column subtraction method, from practical to written including money, measures, decimals.
+- Subtract by counting on where numbers are close together or they are near to multiples of 10, 100 - Children select the most appropriate and efficient methods for given subtraction calculations.
+Estimate and use inverse operations to check answers. - Solve addition and subtraction 2-step problems, choosing which operations and methods to use and - why.
+Solve simple measure and money problems involving fractions and decimals to two decimal places. - Find 1000 more or less than a given number. - Count backwards through zero, including negative numbers. - Recognise place value of each digit in a 4-digit number Round any number to the nearest 10, 100 or Solve number and practical problems that involve the above, with increasingly large positive - numbers.
+We will ensure that children consider the most appropriate methods before calculating - 2- We will then be introducing partitioned column subtraction method, from practical to written - 3-Then we will be moving to the compact column method of subtraction including money, measures, decimals.